jaf7/get-it-done/README.md

 # get-it-done

-A TODO list app (a work in progress prototype) that aspires to be a clean, intuitive user experience.
+A learning project TODO list app that aspires to be a clean, intuitive user experience.

 This began as a solution to Rithm School's [Intermediate Javascript](https://www.rithmschool.com/courses/intermediate-javascript) Events Exercises, Parts 3 and 4.
-It is primarily a learning project.
-NB: In working through [Node School](https://nodeschool.io/) lessons and [The Node Beginner Book](https://www.nodebeginner.org/), I am attempting to build-to-learn without using Express.
+I realized in part 4 that by using local storage I could immediately start learning to design an app that uses persistent storage.
+I'm beginning to learn SQL and will implement the next version with a database.
+Using local storage is [insecure](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#Storage_APIs) for several reasons <sup>[1](#f1)</sup> <sup>[2](#f2)</sup>..

+I'm using [Node School](https://nodeschool.io/) lessons and [The Node Beginner Book](https://www.nodebeginner.org/) as a guide, and building back-end functionality without using a framework such as Express.
+I want to begin to understand internals before using a framework like Express (I think this will facilitate better understanding / utilization of such frameworks.)
+The resulting looks different in approach to several tutorials I've come across.
+Time / practice / study will tell me what methods are best practices.

+(Many improvements to be made to UX, UI, behavior!
+Work in progress.)

+<b id="f1">1</b> [HTML5 Security](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#Storage_APIs)

+<b id="f2">2</b> [Stack Overflow](https://stackoverflow.com/questions/17280390/can-local-storage-ever-be-considered-secure)

 ## Purpose

 * To begin to learn Node.js and understand modules, servers, routing and request handling
-* To create an app that I will use and improve in a feedback loop
+* To create an app that I will eventually use and improve in a feedback loop
 * To begin exploring usability in relation to design
 * An opportunity to work on the fundamentals (HTML/CSS, JS, readable maintainable non-brittle code)
 * To introduce myself to using Heroku and Heroku CLI with a Node.js back-end.